Sebastian Leitner

 Sebastian Leitner (1919 - 1989) was a German commentator and science popularizer.
-In his 1972 book "So lernt man Lernen (Learning to Learn)" he was the first to advocate learning with flashcards.
+In his 1972 book So lernt man Lernen (Learning to Learn) he advocated learning with flashcards.

 Leitner was born in 1919 in Salzburg.

 As a student in Vienna, he was briefly kept in custody by the Nazis in 1938 because of his opposition to the annexation of Austria into Greater Germany.
-Later he moved to Frankfurt to study law, but he was recruited by the Wehrmacht in 1942.
+Later he moved to Frankfurt to study law, and he joined the Nazi army in 1942.
 After spending several years in a Soviet POW camp, he returned to Germany in 1949 and started a career as a commentator.
 His wife was the Austrian journalist and author Thea Leitner.

-At first, he focused on legal and sociological topics, but later he took medical and psychology-related subjects as his theme.
-His book So lernt man lernen (How to learn to learn), a practical manual on the psychology of learning, became a bestseller.
-In this often-cited book he described his Leitner System which uses flashcards for accelerated and increased learning by spaced repetition.